dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 }
 ```

-However, in this scenario if `MyFirstAppPage` attempts to access a `StaticResource` that's been declared in XAML in the `App` resource dictionary, a `XamlParseException` will be thrown with a message similar to `Position {row}:{column}.
+However, in this scenario if `MyFirstAppPage` attempts to access a `StaticResource` that's been declared in XAML in the `App` resource dictionary, a <xref:Microsoft.Maui.Controls.Xaml.XamlParseException> will be thrown with a message similar to `Position {row}:{column}.
 StaticResource not found for key {key}`.
 This occurs because the page resolved through constructor injection has been created before the application-level XAML resources have been initialized.

 A workaround for this issue is to inject an <xref:System.IServiceProvider> into your `App` class and then use it to resolve the page inside the `App` class: